 What is a Wisdom Lecture Series?

 One of our new additions to the Wisdom Experience, lecture series are a set of approximately six short videos covering a singular topic with an amazing teacher.
 You can think of them as short courses with no reading assignments, quizzes, or homework.
 We’ve already created some wonderful lecture series including The Pursuit of Happiness with Barry Magid, The Brilliance of Dzogchen with Malcolm Smith, and Buddha Revolution with Robert Thurman, and Creativity, Spirituality & Making a Buck with David Nichtern.
 Buddhist Perspectives of the Mind and How We Experience the World with John Dunne is our newest Wisdom Lecture Series.

 The first lecture of each lecture series is available to any member of the Wisdom Experience—Free, Plus, or All-Access.
-The rest of the lectures are available to Plus members while they’re ongoing and for one month after the last lecture is released.
-All-Access members have ongoing access to every lecture in all of our lecture series.
+The rest of the lectures are available to Plus and All-Access members on an ongoing basis.

 Join the Wisdom Experience to start watching now.